voken100g/docs/revision.rst

 Document revision
 =================

-In the transition phase of Voken2.0, the content after this page will be revised.
+The pages after this would be revised later.